openintents/openintents/ShoppingList/readme.txt

   (can also be accessed by pressing "Add" button)
 - settings include link to extensions from Market and developer homepage
+- setting to show last list used (true by default)
 - shake the phone to clean up the list

 ---------------------------------------------------------